flash-oss/flash-developer-doc/withdrawals/withdrawal-statuses.md

 {% hint style="info" %}
 Please always provide accurate [sender](https://developer.flash-payments.com/senders#create-a-sender) and [recipient](https://developer.flash-payments.com/recipients#create-a-recipient) information, including the full address, to prevent delays associated with manual compliance reviews.

-As a matter of fact, we have an automated address cleansing/validation layer where sender and recipient addresses will be checked again once the transaction is created.
-Our algorithm takes all address fields together, tries to make sense of them and verifies if such address actually exists.
-If the automated verification fails, the transaction will be marked as REVIEWING and sent to our Compliance team for manual verification.
-This means that transactions will be delayed and this can be avoided if the accurate address information is provided.
+Sender and recipient addresses are automatically validated when a transaction is created.
+If the address cannot be verified, the transaction will be flagged for manual review by our Compliance team, resulting in processing delays.
+To help ensure smooth and timely processing, please provide complete and accurate address details.
 {% endhint %}

 You can simulate the behaviour.
 Your `externalReference` must include this text: `HALT_AML`.
 For example: `"testing HALT_AML attempt 2"`.
 The withdrawal will get stuck in <mark style="color:orange;">`REVIEWING`</mark> forever.